 FE staff also felt it was unlikely that students would want to be associated with an action group of this nature, and incentives such as vouchers or letters of thanks were not considered sufficient to engage students.

-S38: "I think the problem with students of that age as well is that there's that element of, of embarrassment of kind of, do I really want to be part of this 'cause it's all to do with sex, are people going to think that I'm having sex all the time?"
+S38: I think the problem with students of that age as well is that there's that element of, of embarrassment of kind of, do I really want to be part of this 'cause it's all to do with sex, are people going to think that I'm having sex all the time?'
+(FE college 1 (Wales), staff focus group 1)

 Staff argued that the transient nature of FE was a barrier to student engagement in such activities.
-Buy-in from the wider staff body was considered important for the successful implementation of student voice campaigns that were not 'set up to fail' (FE college 1, England, staff focus group 1).
+Buy-in from the wider staff body was considered important for the successful implementation of student voice campaigns that were not 'set up to fail' (FE college 1 (England), staff focus group 1).
 However, they felt that due to reductions in funding, FE settings rarely had sufficient infrastructure or resources to support these.

-Component 2: On-site sexual health and relationship services
+Component 2: on-site sexual health and relationship services Student views